AbhinavAlpha/Customized-LLM-APP/README.md

+# RAG-LLM
-This is a simple *Taj Mahal Guide* chatboat which provide you the information and history about Taj Mahal.
+This chatbot will provide the information about Taj Mahal from the pdf (https://www.tutorialspoint.com/taj_mahal/taj_mahal_tutorial.pdf) as source.